Oscar Wilde, A Vagabond With a Mission: The Story of Oscar Wilde’s Lecture Tours of Britain and Ireland by Geoff Dibb

-In 1876 Oscar Wilde, then an undergraduate at Magdalen College, Oxford, wrote an article surveying the chapter 'The Women of Homer' from John Addington Symonds's newly published Studies of the Greek Poets (Second Series).
+In 1876 Oscar Wilde, then an undergraduate studying classics at Magdalen College, Oxford, wrote an article surveying the chapter 'The Women of Homer' from John Addington Symonds's newly published Studies of the Greek Poets (Second Series).
 The article was both a review of Symonds’s book and a general introduction to the heroines of Homer's epics.
 Wilde failed to complete the piece, abandoning it after penning 8,500 words.

 Wilde's manuscript has survived.
 Robert Ross seems to have contemplated including it in his Collected Edition of Wilde's works but he never finished the work of editing it.